rmsadik/style-guides/javascript/README.md

     const roomy = Math.PI * r * r;
     ```

-  * Unary and pre/post-fix operators do not need to be spaced.
+  * Prefix, postfix and unary operators do not need to be spaced.

     ```js
     // Bad